A Chiastic Reconfiguration Of Isaiah 1

 vs 11-23 belong to Period 1.
 God signals the end of the Old Covenant and instructs the Judahites on righteous behaviour.
 God introduces a New Covenant, as the Judahites did not follow the Old Covenant in the right spirit.

 vs 24-31 belongs to Period 3.
-Israel is purged and restored to a being a nation under God.
+Israel is purged and restored to being a nation under God.

 Original text